vinci1it2000/schedula/README.rst

 want to run your model asynchronously or in parallel.
 Generally, this is difficult to achieve, because it requires an higher level of abstraction and a deeper knowledge of python programming and the Global Interpreter Lock (GIL).
 Schedula will simplify again your life.
-It has three default executors to dispatch asynchronously or in parallel:
+It has four default executors to dispatch asynchronously or in parallel:

     - `async`: execute all functions asynchronously in the same process,
     - `parallel`: execute all functions in parallel excluding :class:`~schedula.utils.dsp.SubDispatch` functions,
+    - `parallel-pool`: execute all functions in parallel using a process pool excluding :class:`~schedula.utils.dsp.SubDispatch` functions,
     - `parallel-dispatch`: execute all functions in parallel including :class:`~schedula.utils.dsp.SubDispatch`.